Automation Blog

 var workflowId = null;

-workflowCategory = Server.getWorkflowCategoryWithPath(folderName);
+const workflowCategory =

-var allWorkflows = workflowCategory.allWorkflows;
+const allWorkflows = workflowCategory.allWorkflows;

-if (workflow.name === workflowName && workflowId === null) {
+if (workflow.name === in_workflowName && workflowId === null) {

 workflowId = workflow.id;